-Cooking Light has released a new cookbook called Global Kitchen and I just received two copies – one for me and one for you (more about the giveaway after the recipe).
+Cooking Light has a terrific cookbook called Global Kitchen.
 The book is filled with healthy and delicious recipes from all around the world – a book after my own heart!
 As I paged through, these flourless almond cookies caught my eye.
 I have to admit that the first thing that attracted me to them was how healthy they are.
 There’s no butter or flour – they’re made mostly from almonds.
 They bake up crunchy on the outside, soft and chewy on the inside, with a fresh nutty flavor and a hint of lemon.

 Spain is one of the worlds largest almond producing countries and desserts made with almond flour are common.
 Almond flour is simply blanched almonds, with the brown skin removed, that are finely ground.